ghc-proposals/ghc-proposals/README.rst

    `List of accepted proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3AAccepted>`_

+7. If a proposal sees no activity for along time, they are marked as “dormant”.

+   `What is a dormant proposal <#what-is-a-dormant-proposal>`_ • `List of dormant proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22dormant%22>`_

 Once a proposal is accepted, it still has to be implemented.
 The author may do that, or someone else.
 Acceptance of the proposal implies that the implementation will be accepted into GHC provided it is well-engineered, well-documented, and does not complicate the code-base too much.

 Do not hesitate to `contact <#questions>`_ us if you have questions.